marqxctl/skinnet/README.md

 ---

-## Introduction
+## Overview

-This project presents a deep learning pipeline for binary classification of dermoscopic skin lesions suggestive of skin cancer using convolutional neural networks (CNNs), transfer learning, fine-tuning and Grad-CAM explainability techniques.
+This repository implements a convolutional deep learning pipeline for binary classification of dermoscopic skin lesions, targeting the automated detection of potentially malignant lesions.
+The pipeline encompasses data preprocessing, class imbalance handling, multi-architecture training with transfer learning and fine-tuning strategies, and post-hoc explainability via Gradient-weighted Class Activation Mapping (Grad-CAM).

-The project uses the HAM10000 dataset and compares different deep learning architectures, including:

-- Baseline CNN
-- ResNet50 with Transfer Learning
-- ResNet50 Fine-Tuned *(best model)*
-- EfficientNetB0

----

-## Objective

-Develop and evaluate deep learning models capable of classifying dermoscopic skin lesion images into:

-- **Suspicious lesions** — potentially malignant
-- **Non-suspicious lesions** — benign
+Four architectures were systematically evaluated: a custom baseline CNN, ResNet50 with frozen feature extraction, ResNet50 with selective layer fine-tuning, and EfficientNetB0 — all trained on the HAM10000 benchmark dataset.

 ---